 Workers’ compensation is designed to help workers after an injury.
 Still, many employees don’t realize what benefits are available to them.
-If you suffer an on-the-job injury, the attorneys at Benson & Bingham Accident Injury Lawyers can help you secure compensation for the full cost of your injuries.
+If you suffer an on-the-job injury, the attorneys at Benson & Bingham Accident Injury Lawyers, LLC can help you secure compensation for the full cost of your injuries.

 Every state has different laws when it comes to workers’ compensation.
 These laws outline workers’ rights as well as their responsibilities, and also detail certain obligations that all employers have to their employees.

 In Nevada, an employer is required to hold workers’ compensation insurance if it has one or more employees.
 When an employee is hurt on the job, that person has seven days to report the injury.
 At this point, the employer has six days to file a report with the appropriate insurance company.
 The insurance company then has 30 days to either accept or deny the claim.

 If your workers’ compensation claim has been denied, the legal team at Benson & Bingham Accident Injury Lawyers, LLC can help you determine whether you have the right to appeal.
 Moreover, we can help you with the application, greatly reducing the likelihood of a denial and the need to go through an appeal.